 - Caitlin Tillman, University of Toronto and Keep@Downsview

 - Doug Brigham, University of British Columbia and COPPUL SPAN

-- Scott Gillies, University of Guelph and TUG
+- Scott Gillies, Tri-Universities Group of Libraries (TUG)

 Overlap Study 2019—Pilot Project

 LAC is undertaking an overlap study of official federal publications, along with 26 partner libraries.
 The Canadian Collective Print Strategy Working Group is guiding this pilot project.